-Laboratory for Informatics, Networks and Systems (LINS) focuses on the development of biologically interpretable machine learning approaches, driven by rapidly increasing quantities of biological and biomedical data, to understand the functional genomics and discover the engineering principles in complex biological systems, especially at the genomic level.
+Laboratory for Informatics, Networks and Systems (LINS) focuses on the development of interpretable machine learning approaches, driven by rapidly increasing quantities of biological and biomedical data, to understand the functional genomics and molecular mechanisms between genotype and phenotype, and discover the engineering principles in complex biological systems.
 With applications to human diseases, we aim to generate the knowledge from those principles that can be directly translated into the biomedical research.
-In particular, our recent work uses a multi-scale modeling framework to study gene expression dynamics, gene regulatory networks and circuits in human brain disorders, development and cancer.
+In particular, our recent work use multi-scale modeling and machine learning to study gene expression dynamics, gene regulatory networks and circuits in brain disorders, development and cancer.

-Data mining and machine learning: we designed a novel cross-species clustering algorithm to demonstrate conserved and species-specific gene and non-coding RNA regulatory modules during embryonic development between C. elegans and D. mel.
+Cross-species gene network clustering: we designed a novel cross-species clustering algorithm to demonstrate conserved and species-specific gene and non-coding RNA regulatory modules during embryonic development between C. elegans and D. mel.
 We found that in both species, the orthologous genes work more closely during the phylotypic developmental stage (aka the vertebrate body plan stage) than other developmental stages.
-This lays the groundwork for evolutionary expression patterns during embryogenesis and enabled us to systematically study interactions between evolutionary conserved and species-specific functions during development [Nature 512, 445–448, 2014; Genome Biology 15:R100, 2014].
+This lays the groundwork for evolutionary expression patterns during embryogenesis and enabled us to systematically study interactions between evolutionary conserved and species-specific functions during development.
+[Nature 512, 445–448, 2014; Genome Biology 15:R100, 2014]